Gourmet Camino La Rioja

 You might like to consider adding on short transfer from Najera to Briones, home of the Vivanco Wine Museum which is considered one of the best in the world.
 Here you can visit the museum, take a 2-hour wine tasting course with a master winemaker or sommelier.
 There is also a tour of the Garden of Bacchus which features more than 220 varieties of grapes from all over the world.
 Ask for more details.

-We will take you for an extraordinary culinary experience to the Hotel Echaurren, which boasts two fine restaurants and gastro tapas bar.
+Hotel Echaurren, which boasts two fine restaurants and gastro tapas bar.
 El Portal was the first in La Rioja to gain a Michelin Star and now holds two.
 The Echaurren Tradicional elevates Rioja favourites to the status of fine dining.
 And if you can't wait for dinner - treat yourself to a predinner taster in the gastro bar.
 They make a really fabulous G&T here...

 World-Famous Rioja Wine Cellar and Vineyard Tours